What is Natural Stone Flooring? a simple guide

 A metamorphic rock that is available in a wide range of colors and veining patterns.
 It is a popular choice for flooring because of its beauty and durability.

-Marble tiles, like all calcium-based stones, is susceptible to damage from acidic foods and beverages.
-When marble is used for kitchen worktops, it can frequently etch when frequent acidic household items come into touch with the stone surface.
+Marble stone tile, like all calcium-based stones, is susceptible to damage from acidic foods and beverages.
+When marble is used for kitchen worktops, it can frequently etch when acidic household items come into touch with the stone surface.

 The acid in toothpaste and other cosmetic items, for example, can harm marble.
 However, marble bathroom vanity tops, floors, and showers are less prone to damage than kitchen ones.